Hunting out the Northern Lights in Scotland? Read on to discover the top spots for spotting the Aurora Borealis.

 The Cairngorms

-Alright, so The Cairngorms might be the last place I’m going to share with you, but do not underestimate it.
+Alright, so The Cairngorms might not be the first place you think of for an aurora trip, but do not underestimate it.

 The UK’s largest National Park might just be one of the best places to spot the Northern Lights – as long as you choose a location away from trees and the sharp inclines of the many mountains in the region, with as much of the sky visible as possible.